Understanding how to save money on vet bills can make the difference between saving or losing your dog.

 What’s great about PetPlan is that it’s easy to work with them.
 If your dog gets sick and needs treatment, you only have to get your dog the medical help he needs, and then file your claim with PetPlan.
 They’ll be able to reimburse you for up to 90% of your vet costs.

-Healthypaws is another pet insurance company and offers emergency coverage and specialty medical care.
+Healthypaws is another pet insurance company that offers emergency coverage and speciality medical care.
 They also have no caps on payouts and can cover almost any illness or condition that isn’t pre-existing.

 They cover traditional treatment methods, as well as holistic treatment methods if that’s the direction you prefer to go in.